Let’s talk about how to organize your small business … because I’m guessing our brains work similarly.

 Okay, you’ve probably (maybe?) heard of The Miracle Morning—I think we’ve all heard the stats: Science backs that that willpower is like a muscle that becomes fatigued from overuse, and people who wake up early typically perform better in many different capacities.

 I love me some Michael Hyatt, and I got the idea of a workday wind-up and wind-down from one of his courses.
-I even wrote ideal morning and evening routines on note cards and taped them where I can see them in my closet!
+I even wrote ideal morning routine and evening routine on note cards and taped them where I can see them in my closet!

 Do I hit everything five days a work week?
 Heck no, techno (do the kids still say that?).